AmJowey/AmJowey/README.md

 <!-- About -->
-I'm a DevOps and Data Engineer.
-I have a passion for clean data, sleek user-friendly designs, architectured, clean and maintainable code, working with other people on solving tough problems, and learning new things along the way.
+I am a DevOps and Data Engineer with a strong commitment to data integrity, user-friendly design, and the development of well-architected, maintainable code.
+I thrive in collaborative environments where I can work with others to tackle challenging problems, and I am dedicated to continuous learning and professional growth.

 I STAND for:
             - Diversity